Aparnaraha/JAVASCRIPT/README.md

 # Javascript_Session
  Starting Javascript today.
 So how basically javascript works-"Everything in javascript happens inside an Excecution Context.

- HTML                                           CSS                                           JAVASCRIPT
+# HTML-

- HTML stands for Hyper Text Markup Language     CSS stands for Cascading Style Sheets.
-JavaScript is a text-based programming
+HTML stands for Hyper Text Markup Language

-                                                                                              used both on the client-side and server
-HTML is the standard markup Language            CSS describes how HTML elements are to        Side that allows you to make web pages for creating web pages.                         be DISPLAYED on screen,paper,or in the        INTERACTIVE.
+HTML is the standard markup Language for creating Web pages.

-HTML describes the STRUCTURE of a web           With CSS, you can control the color,font,
+HTML describes the structure of a Web page.

+# CSS-

+CSS stands for Cascading Style Sheets.

+CSS describes how HTML elements are to be displayed on screen, paper, or in other media.

-page.                                           the size of text and many more operations.
+With CSS, you can control the color, font, the size of text etc.

+# JAVASCRIPT-

+JavaScript is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive.

+JavaScript improves the user experience of the web page by converting it from a static page into an interactive one